GageDeZoort/AZh_Princeton/README.md

 ## Overview
 The *AZh* analysis targets decays of a heavy pseudoscalar Higgs boson (*A*) to a *Z* boson and a Standard Model Higgs boson (*h*), where the *Z* decays to two light leptons (electrons or muons) and the SM Higgs decays to two taus.
 The taus decay hadronically or leptonically to an electron or muon.
 The corresponding four-lepton final states are specifed by four characters, the first two describing the Z-decay leptons and the second two describing the tau decay: 'e' = tau decay to an electron, 'm' = tau decay to a muon, 't' = hadronic tau decay.
 In this notation the following four-lepton final states ("categories") are considered: eeet, eemt, eett, eeem, mmet, mmmt, mmtt, and mmem.

+Several portions of this analysis can accomodate legacy data; however, the full implementation is suitable for processing ultra-legacy (UL) data.

 ## Organization
 - **Selections**: The analysis selections are stored as functions in `preselections.py` and `tight.py`.
 In general, these functions return masks that whittle down the number of objects in an event or the number of events in consideration.
 - **Processors**: Currently, all analysis selections are applied in the `preselector.py` processor.
 This processor loops over each final state category and adds relevant quantities to histograms.
 For example, loose lepton selections stored in `preselections.py` generate loose_electrons, loose_muons, and loose_taus used to build each four-lepton final state.
 The processor also contains a Numba implementation of the **FastMtt** ditau mass correction algorithm, whose original implementation may be found here: `https://github.com/SVfit/ClassicSVfit/tree/fastMTT_19_02_2019`.